-1 Introduction
+1. Introduction

-Current predictions are that global climate change will have substantial impacts on southern Africa's biodiversity, including wide-scale extinctions over the next 50 years (Rutherford et al., 1999, Hannah et al. 2000a,b, Gitay 2001, 2002, Midgley et al., 2002a,b, MA, 2005).
-At a global scale Thomas et al. (2004) predicted that 15-37% of species in their sample (that covered 20% of the earth surface) may be at risk of premature extinction due to anthropogenically-caused global change by 2050.
+Current predictions are that global climate change will have substantial impacts on southern Africa's biodiversity, including wide-scale extinctions over the next 50 years (Rutherford et al., 1999; Hannah et al., 2000a,b; Gitay et al., 2001, 2002 et al.; Midgley et al., 2002a,b; MA, 2005).
+At a global scale, Thomas et al. (2004) predicted that 15-37% of species in their sample (that covered 20% of the earth surface) may be at risk of premature extinction due to anthropogenically caused global change by 2050.
 The Millennium Ecosystem Assessment, using different models and assumptions based largely on habitat loss, reached similar conclusions (MA, 2005).
-Within South Africa, one of the few areas in Sub-Sahara Africa where detailed analysis has been conducted, the predictions are that most of the current biomes will reduce in size and will be shifted to the east of the country.
+Within South Africa, one of the few areas in sub-Sahara Africa where detailed analysis has been conducted, the predictions are that most of the current biomes will reduce in size and will be shifted to the east of the country.
 Up to half of the country will have a climatic regime that is not currently found in the country (Rutherford et al., 1999).
-The succulent karoo biome, (a succulent-dominated semi-desert located on the south-western coast of southern Africa) is projected to be the most severely impacted, with the grassland and fynbos (a Mediterranean-climate sclerophyllous thicket that approximates to the Cape Floristic Region) biomes also likely to suffer from high climate change impacts (Rutherford et al.,
+The succulent karoo biome, (a succulent-dominated semi-desert located on the southwestern coast of southern Africa) is projected to be the most severely impacted, with the grassland and fynbos (a